Melvin Phelps PO Box 493, Copenhagen, NY 13626

 4th place $ 25

-NYS 1st place winner will be sent on to National Grange.
+The New York State Grange 1st place winner will be sent on to National Grange for judging at the National level.

-National Grange will provide Certificates of Participation to all Granges who submitted a Community Service Report.
-Any State Grange who receives reports from 25% of their Granges will be awarded $250 – in New York State this is a very reachable goal – about 50 Granges need to write a letter, or memo, or make a scrapbook, put a report entry (cover sheet) on top and submit it by SEPTEMBER 1st, 2016 & 2017 (no exceptions to this date) to:
+Any State Grange who receives reports from at least 25% of their Granges will be awarded $250 – in New York State this is a very reachable goal – about 50 Granges need to write a letter, or memo, or make a scrapbook, put a report entry on top and submit it by SEPTEMBER 1st, 2022 & 2023 (no exceptions to this date) to:

 New York State Grange Community Service